-Exchange Aggregation-For transaction-based API fees, there is a transaction price per interaction between the provider and the user.
-Exchange interactions (from API to the Company to permit the exchange to be incorporated into our wallet, solely with respect to users of the Exodus wallet) generate API fees.
-The Company receives from the provider a set percentage, per the contract, of the fees charged by the provider to the user.
-Payment for the performance obligation is transaction based and when the API interaction is complete, the performance obligation is satisfied, and revenue is recognized.
-With the majority of our revenue being transaction based, our revenue can vary significantly based on the volume of interactions that occur each day.
-The performance obligations are such that the Company allows the API Providers to provide software services which permit a user of Exodus' un-hosted self-custodial digital asset for another digital asset (the "Exchange Services").
+Exchange Aggregation-There are two main types of contracts with API Providers, transaction-based contracts and tiered subscription contracts based on volume.
+The performance obligations under both types of contracts are such that the Company allows the API Providers to provide software services which permit a user of Exodus' un-hosted self-custodial digital asset software wallet to exchange one digital asset for another digital asset (the "Exchange Services").
 The API Providers supply an application program interface to permit the Exchange Services to be integrated into the un-hosted self-custodial wallet software (the "Exchange API").
 Under the terms and conditions of the agreements, the Company and the Exchange API Providers have integrated the Exchange APIs into the Exodus wallet.